Admissions Policies and Procedures

 Financial aid programs strive to reduce financial barriers to a college education.
 Most federal and state financial aid programs are based on demonstrated financial need.
 Financial need is the difference between the resources of the student and/or family and the cost of attending college.

 The Free Application for Federal Student Aid (FAFSA) is on the web at www.fafsa.gov.
 The FAFSA applications are available as early as Oct.
-1. Those who apply and qualify before April will be given first consideration.
-After this date, funds will be awarded according to the date of a student’s completed financial aid form, financial need and fund availability.
+1. Funds will be awarded according to the date of a student’s completed financial aid file, financial need, and fund availability.

 In general, a student may qualify for most federal and state financial aid if the following conditions are met: